12 Days / 11 Nights

 - Dinner at Hotel: Day 1- Dublin, Day 5 – Galway, Day 7 – Donegal

-- Visits/Experiences: Blarney Castle, Sheepdog Demonstration, Shannon Car Ferry, Cliffs of Moher, Galway Cathedral, Lough Corrib Cruise with scones & Irish coffee, Kylemore Abbey, Roundstone Music and Crafts, Belleek Pottery Factory, Giants Causeway, Dark Hedges, Titanic Belfast, Slane Distillery, EPIC The Irish Emigration Museum
+- Visits/Experiences: Blarney Castle, Sheepdog Demonstration, Shannon Car Ferry, Cliffs of Moher, Galway Cathedral, Lough Corrib Cruise with scones and Irish coffee, Kylemore Abbey, Roundstone Music and Crafts, Belleek Pottery Factory, Giants Causeway, Dark Hedges, Titanic Belfast, Slane Distillery, EPIC The Irish Emigration Museum

 - Modern motor-coach with driver/guide included as per itinerary